druid-io/druid-io.github.io/druid-powered.md

 * [Realtime Analytics Powered by Druid](https://www.linkedin.com/pulse/realtime-analytics-powered-druid-kiran-patchigolla)

+## KT NexR

+KT NexR is the leading provider of the data analytics platform.
+We use Druid as a real-time analysis tool to help our customers to analyze multidimensional data in interactive ways.

 ## LDMobile

 LDMobile is a mobile DSP for the RTB.
 We use Druid to aggregate some metrics in order to propose to our customers a real-time dashboard showing performance indicators of their campaigns.